telepresenceio/telepresence/docs/user-guide/getting-started.md

 [Let us know](https://github.com/datawire/telepresence/issues/new) and we'll try to add it.

-### Proxying from your local process to Kubernetes

-We'll start out by using Telepresence with a newly created Kubernetes `Deployment`, just so it's clearer what is going on.
-In the next section we'll discuss using Telepresence with an existing `Deployment` - you can [skip ahead](#using-existing-deployments) if you want.

-To get started we'll use `telepresence`'s  `--new-deployment` option, which will create a new `Deployment` and matching `Service`.
-The client will connect to the remote Kubernetes cluster via that `Deployment`.
-We'll also use the `--run-shell` argument to start a shell that is proxied to the remote Kubernetes cluster.

 ### Using Telepresence for the first time

 **Important:** Note that starting `telepresence` the first time may take a little while, since Kubernetes needs to download the server-side image.

-Telepresence proxies networking from your local process to Kubernetes, as well as environment variables and volumes.
-To begin with, however, we'll try out another feature: Telepresence allows you to forward traffic from Kubernetes to a local process.
+We'll start by trying out one specific feature: Telepresence allows you to forward traffic from Kubernetes to a local process.

-Imagine you're developing a local process.
+Imagine you're developing a service locally.
 To simplify the example we'll just use a simple HTTP server:

 ```console